elisavetsky/thesykstem/content/product/the-sykstem-top-silver/index.md

 ---
-title: "the space sykstem"
+title: "the solar sykstem"
-product_type: "top"
+product_type: "cropped strapped top"
 is_women: true
 is_men:
 is_unisex: true